earthgecko/skyline/docs/analyzer.rst

 The Redis data graph also adds the mean and the 3-sigma boundaries to the plot, which is useful for brain training.
-This goes against the "less is more (effective)" data visualization philosophy, however if the human neocortex is present with 3-sigma boundaries enough times, it will probably eventually be able to calculate 3-sigma boundaries in any timeseries, reasonably well.
+This goes against the "less is more (effective)" data visualization philosophy, however if the human neocortex is presented with 3-sigma boundaries enough times, it will probably eventually be able to calculate 3-sigma boundaries in any timeseries, reasonably well.

 Bearing in mind that when we view anomalous timeseries in the UI we are